Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/learning-objectives/mathematical-thinking.md

       well-documented Python program of consisting of between one hundred and five hundred lines of code.
-    - Use formal and precise mathematical language to correctly describe the representation, behavior, and limitations of the new data type.
+    - Use formal and precise mathematical language to correctly describe the representation, behavior, and limitations of the new type of data.
   - Given the formal definition of a discrete structure, the learner will correctly translate it into a Python program, bearing in mind the ways in which the working system may diverge from the formal definition due to, for